HardAndHeavy/transformers-rocm-docker/README.md

-# Transformers on GPU from Radeon in docker
+# Transformers on GPU AMD Radeon in Docker
 Basic configuration of the docker container [hardandheavy/transformers-rocm](https://hub.docker.com/repository/docker/hardandheavy/transformers-rocm/general) for working with [transformer models](https://huggingface.co) on GPU from Radeon.

 ### Requirements